keepthrifty/keepthrifty.github.io/_drafts/mortgage-math-101.md

 If you go into the calculator, you'll notice one important number summarized near the top - "Total Interest + Principal".

-This number shows how much total money you'll pay over the life of the loan when you include all of the principal an interest payments.
+This number shows how much total money you'll pay over the life of the loan when you include all of the principal and interest payments.

 As you can see, for a roughly $176,000 loan, you're paying $405,000.
 Sure, it's spread out over 30 years, but that's quite the mark-up!